lenymetzgeroptim/dolibarr/htdocs/custom/dbadmin/README.md

 ## Translations

 Translations can be define manually by editing files into directories *langs*.
-Adminer is coming with 17 languages embeded
+Adminer is coming with 17 languages embedded

 ## Installation